TritonDataCenter/rfd/rfd/0067/README.md

    headnode1, headnode2) such that loosing one of them to thermite doesn't result in any issues other than a temporary blip in services while failing instances are purged from working sets.
-This requires full HA for all services, which a matter bigger than just this RFD (read: out of scope).
+This requires full HA for all services, which a matter bigger than just this RFD.

-This RFD will propose a plan for #2, #3, and #4.
+This RFD will propose a plan primarily for #3.
+Cases #2 and #4 will likely also be discussed, but are a lower priority.
+Case #5 is out of scope.

 # Prior art

-There are ancient `sdc-backup` and `sdc-recover` tools (and related "backup" and "recover" scripts in "$repo/boot/" for some of the core service Triton repositories.
+There are ancient `sdc-backup` and `sdc-recover` tools (and related "backup" and "recover" scripts in "$repo/boot/" for some of the core service Triton repositories).
 Those are broken, incomplete, and -- I hope -- not supported.

     [root@headnode (coal) ~]# sdc-backup
     logs at /tmp/backuplog.34881